g-farrow/boto3_batch_utils/clients/sqs/fifo.md

 Batch send messages to an SQS "FIFO" queue.
 ([Click here for SQS Standard Queues](https://g-farrow.github.io/boto3_batch_utils/clients/sqs/standard))

-The SQS Standard Client is initialised with the name of the SQS queue.
+The SQS FIFO Client is initialised with the name of the SQS queue.
 Once initialised, messages can be submitted as `dict` objects.

 ```python